smirarab/ASTRAL/README.template.md

 java -jar __astral.jar__ -i in.tree
 ```

 The results will be outputted to the standard output.
-To save the results in a file use the `-o` option:
+To save the results in a file use the `-o` option (**Strongly recommended, unless you are using a pipeline**):

 ```
 java -jar __astral.jar__ -i in.tree -o out.tre